BenjaminJStock/ParallelAssigment/readme.txt

 “readme.txt” file.
 The output results and performance measures should be reported in a console window in a clear and readable format.
-The main assessment criteria for this task are related to the correctness of the developed algorithms and effectiveness of optimisation s
+The main assessment criteria for this task are related to the correctness of the developed algorithms and effectiveness of optimisation strategies.
+The code should be well commented and clearly structured into functional blocks.